CodeYourFuture/GitHomeworkFixErrors/homework.md

 What three problem does Git & Github solve?

-Version control of file; sharing your work with your team;
+1. Version control of a file: avoid creating multiple copies of file.
+2. Collaborate with team in real time: avoid delay in collaboration.
+3. Its a freeware: avoid cost issue

 ## Question 9